bham-carpentries/2019-01-16-bham_shell-novice/_episodes/06-script.md

 ## Nelle's Pipeline: Creating a Script

 Nelle's supervisor insisted that all her analytics must be reproducible.
-The easiest way to capture all the steps is in a script.
+The easiest way to do this is to capture all the steps is in a script.
 She runs the editor and writes the following:

 ~~~